dyutig/GPS-Guided-Bot/README.md

 3. It would also be able to detect the shortest path.
 It will be controlled from an app which also will need to be designed.

+Each separate code have been provided.
+They have been derived from a different source.
+Each of them are explained thoroughly.

 Please refer to the presentation where I have detailed the mechanism, working method and the components needed.

 After successfully executing this project, I plan to design a module which will contain few basic sensor applications so that anybody can design a basic bot with multiple features by buying just a single module instead of many different modules.

-Please be patient.
 It is an ongoing project.